George Keller Historic District

 Frog Hollow is significant because it provides an unimpaired demonstration of the development of a nineteenth century, factory-based, urban neighborhood.
 The district is a rare remaining example of how simultaneous growth of industrial and residential facilities complemented each other as the process of urbanization progressed.
 While the great majority of individual buildings are not architecturally distinguished, they do provide excellent, well preserved examples of their types, and Hartford's best architects of the era are represented by several buildings in the district.
 In addition, technical developments in machine tool manufacture gave the area's factories an important place in the industry of the period.
 Also, the 1884 work of George Keller brought to Hartford at an early date sophistication and simplicity of the prominent English architects Phillip Webb and Norman Shaw in an H-shaped plan of balanced asymmetry.
 [NR]

-The rhomboid shaped district includes properties along Putnam Street, Columbia Street, one block of Park Terrace and Pope Park North.
+The rhomboid shaped district includes properties along Putnam Street, Columbia Street, one block of Park Terrace and Pope Park North, as described in the district ordinance.

 Italianate, Classical Revival, Gothic Revival, East Lake, Stick Style, Colonial Revival, Shingle Style, Queen Anne